 The two primary components of any CEP system are the CEP engine and the set of CEP rules.
 The CEP engine processes incoming events based on CEP rules.
-These rules and the events that go as an input to the CEP engine are determined by the trading system (trading strategy) applied.
+These rules and the events that go as input to the CEP engine are determined by the trading system (trading strategy) applied.

 This is done to ensure the viability of the trading strategy in real markets.
 No single strategy can guarantee everlasting profits.
 Hence, quants are required to come up with new strategies on a regular basis to maintain an edge in the markets.

 Order Routing System

-The order is encrypted in the language which the exchange can understand, using the APIs which are provided by the exchange.
+The order is encrypted in the language that the exchange can understand, using the APIs which are provided by the exchange.
 There are two kinds of APIs provided by the exchange: native API and FIX API.
 Native APIs are those which are specific to a certain exchange.

 Here, we would like to point out that the order signal can either be executed manually by an individual or in an automated way.
 The latter part is what we consider an “Automated trading system”.
-The order manager module comprises of different execution strategies which execute the buy/sell orders based on pre-defined logic.
+The order manager module comprises different execution strategies which execute the buy/sell orders based on pre-defined logic.

 Risk management in Automated Trading Systems